 The CE Connect learning network actually provided us with the golden key to get started on circular projects.
 We have written about all kinds of pitfalls before, now we are approaching the subject from a solution-oriented angle.
 Below you will find a selection of success factors: some are sure to work for your business too, others will definitely make sense or at least give you inspiration.

-The kick-off of CE Connect learning network – six years ago already - was entirely dedicated to the solution-oriented approach.
+The kick-off of CE Connect learning network – for the sixth year in a row already - was entirely dedicated to the solution-oriented approach.

 We wouldn’t want to deprive you of a list of things that work well and support the circular economy:

 - Visualise both completed projects and projects in progress.
 It will help to increase the engagement inside and outside the organisation.
 Think of an eco-label, publications, mention in your annual report...

 - The appeal of your brand name and image will increase through your communication on circular economy projects.

 - Use visible activities and involvement in circular projects to find new motivated staff.
 Funny how this works to attract both young and experienced staff.

 - Support from and explicit communication by senior management boosts progress in circular projects.